karmab/kcli/docs/index.rst

 -  datacenter Defaults to Default
 -  filtervms Defaults to True.
 Only list vms created by kcli.
 Useful for environments when you are superadmin and have a ton of vms!!!
 -  category: Defaults to kcli.
 Category where to create tags in order to apply them to vms.
 If tags are requested for a given vm, they will be created on the fly along with the category, if missing
+-  basefolder: Optional base folder where to create all vms

 Note that pool in Vsphere context refers to datastore.